 Third, a party who helped put their former spouse through school or to obtain a higher education may be entitled to alimony.
 Fourth, parties who were in long-term marriages and who may have reached an advanced age that would limit their employment options can often petition their divorce courts for alimony.

 These are common situations that result in alimony awards.
-However, it is critical that individuals discuss their alimony needs with their divorce attorneys.
+However, it is critical that individuals discuss their alimony needs with their Chandler alimony attorney.
 Many factors are considered when a court reviews a request for support and no two cases may resolve in the same manner.